PrivateStorageio/ZKAPAuthorizer/CONTRIBUTING.rst

    the packaging in ``default.nix`` includes a fake version number.
    This will need to be update manually at least when the minor version of tahoe-lafs changes.

-If you want to test multiple versions, you can add an additional source, pointing at other version
+If you want to test additional versions, you can add an additional source, pointing at other version.

 .. code:: shell